teminism/book-tracker-assessment/README.md

 ## About My Choices

-Vue 3 and .NET 8 were specified requirements for this project.
-I made several key architectural decisions to optimize the development experience and code quality.
-I chose the Composition API for its superior TypeScript support and better code organization.
+I made several key architectural decisions to optimise the development experience and code quality.
+I chose the Composition API for its superior TypeScript support and better code organisation.
 For the backend, I went with Minimal APIs for their simplicity and performance benefits.

 I selected Pinia for state management as it's the official Vue state management solution with excellent TypeScript integration.
 Vite was my choice for the build tool due to its lightning-fast development server and modern ES modules approach.
 For testing, I chose xUnit for the backend and Vitest for the frontend, both offering excellent developer experience and comprehensive testing capabilities.